11.20.2007

 Toss the turkey pieces in a squeeze of fresh lemon juice and season with a little sea salt and pepper.

-Add the turkey and the skillet veggies to the noodles in the baking dish.
+Add the skillet veggies to the noodles in the baking dish.

 Make your sauce: